Assessment, Recording and Reporting

 Key Stage 4

-From September 2015 reformed GCSEs will start to be introduced that will be assessed using the new GCSE grades of 9-1.
+From September 2015 reformed GCSEs were introduced assessed using the new GCSE grades of 9-1.
 A parent / carer guide to progress tracking for Key Stage 4 has been produced to help parents / carers understanding the progress monitoring system used by Ilkley Grammar School and the national changes to GCSEs.

 Key Stage 5

 A guide to Post 16 progress tracking is also available to help parents understand the progress monitoring system used by Ilkley Grammar School.